CloudBoost/developers/en/datastorage/files.md

 #Delete a file

-To delete a file, You need to :
+To delete a file, you need to:

 ==JavaScript==
 <span class="js-lines" data-query="deletefile">